Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Evaluation

-Yet we evaluated the two architectures as a way to explore upper boundaries of feasible DNN deployment.
-AlexNet features a very high number of trainable parameters while ResNet contains a high number of large and computationally expensive 2D-convolutions.
-This affects the deployment of the two architectures differently.
-While for AlexNet, we need to apply high compression rates to shrink the model size far enough to fit the it into the memory of our target microcontrollers (see Sec.~\ref{subsec:eval-memory}) for ResNet execution time is the primary bottleneck.
-Even after pruning almost 99\% of ResNet's parameters we still measure inference times of around 4 seconds on the Pi Pico, and of around 6 seconds on the Arduino Nano even when applying quantization, see the fifth column of Table~\ref{tab:runtime_metrics_resnet}.
-Only after removing $>$99\% of all parameters the execution time ended up in an acceptable range (of around 1 second) on both microcontroller targets.
-However, these extremely high compression rates were accompanied by a high loss in accuracy, see the first column.
-This may make the usage of such a complex DNN architecture impractical for microcontroller targets.
-Therefore, we conclude that not only a model's parameter count but also its topology decides if it is deployable on a target system from a performance standpoint.
+To measure execution time, performance, and energy consumption, we used the same approach as before.
+We again monitored all three metrics over 8 different inferences and calculated their averages and respective standard deviations.
+Looking at the results for AlexNet and ResNet, we see the same patterns we discussed for LeNet in Table~\ref{tab:runtime_metrics_lenet}.
+However, we evaluated the two architectures as a way to explore the upper limits of feasible DNN deployment.
+AlexNet has a very large number of trainable parameters, while ResNet has a large number of large and computationally expensive convolutions.
+This has different implications for the deployment of the two architectures.
+While for AlexNet we need to apply high compression rates to shrink the model size enough to fit into the memory of our target microcontrollers (see Sec.~\ref{subsec:eval-memory}), for ResNet execution time is the primary bottleneck.
+We conclude that it is not only the number of parameters of a model, but also its topology that determines whether it can be used on a target system from a performance point of view.

+As a final contribution, we compare our deployment process with another option available for deploying DNNs on limited hardware.
+One of the most prominent alternatives to our pipeline is tfl-micro \cite{MLSYS2021_tflmicro}.
+The library is integrated into the tensorflow framework and provides the necessary capabilities to run trained tensorflow or keras models on ARM Cortex-M based hardware.
+To compare our implementation with that of tfl-micro, we use the same AlexNet architecture we introduced earlier as an example.
+However, keras provides only limited options for pruning DNNs.
+Therefore, we decided to take our existing AlexNet models, which we pruned using structure pruning, and convert them to keras.
+For quantization, tensorflow implements its own version of PTSQ (with an int8 mapping instead of uint8).
+This allowed us to run the same models using both our pipeline and tfl-micro's pipeline, allowing a direct comparison with Fig.~\ref{tab:runtime_metrics_alexnet}.